 First you’d have to win the primary.
 Your opponent Randy Bryce, a fellow Democrat, has a lot of establishment support and has far outraised you as of the last fundraising deadline.
 What’s your message to voters and to donors about why they should support your bid and why you can win, especially in the midst of hotly contested midterms nationwide?

 “I think I can win because I have the experience of winning before, unlike my primary opponent who has lost three elections and has never cleared 40%.
-Our campaign is going to be the largest grassroots organization in the country.
+Our campaign is going to be the largest grassroots organisation in the country.
 A case we are going to make to our voters is about service and leadership.
 I have dedicated my life to the service of my community.
-I have been on the Janesville School Board, I have served on city committee, I have been my union president and vice president and led a strike center when we were on strike.
+I have been on the Janesville School Board, I have served on city committee, I have been my union president and vice president and led a strike centre when we were on strike.
 [Voters are] going to want not just someone who can win but someone who can offer some leadership and service.
 People feel the have not been served by Paul Ryan and so they are really hungry for someone who understands what life is like and who is willing to take their stories and concerns to Washington.”

 This isn’t the only race that has pit a man backed by the establishment with a woman who has grassroots support as you say — there was the Illinois race between Rep. Dan Lipinski and Marie Newman.
 Do you think that the Democratic establishment is doing enough to support female candidates like you in general?

 “I do support the striking teachers and I know what a hard decision it is and what a difficult decision that is to make as a teacher.
 It really has to be the final straw for a teacher to go on strike.
-The case they’re making about the treatment of teachers and about the ability to attract and retain quality teachers and about having enough people in the classroom those are all student conditions as wel.
+The case they’re making about the treatment of teachers and about the ability to attract and retain quality teachers and about having enough people in the classroom those are all student conditions as well.
 And so when teachers get to that point where they strike that means things are really bad for students as well.”

 Another issue in your campaign that is in the news this week, and actually ties into another former speaker, is legalization of marijuana.
 Former Republican John Boehner announced that he reversed his position and now supports it.
 I know this is a position that you support.
 More Democrats are coming on board with voicing support, including Cynthia Nixon in her bid for governor of New York.
 Do you think legalizing marijuana should be a defining or litmus test issue for Democrats?